kit-ipe/SoCks/tool/README.md

 SoCks does not require any external files in order to build this block.
 However, it is possible to create patches for the source repo.

+### ZynqMP_AMD_PetaLinux_RAMFS_Builder

+This builder is designed to build a Petalinux RAM file system with yocto.
+Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
+This builder is a slightly adapted version of the `ZynqMP_AMD_PetaLinux_RootFS_Builder`.
+Visit the section of `ZynqMP_AMD_PetaLinux_RootFS_Builder` for details on how to use this builder.

 ### ZynqMP_AMD_PetaLinux_RootFS_Builder

 This builder is designed to build a Petalinux root file system with yocto.
 Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.